gonzalez-alvaro/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I obtained my Ph.D. in Engineering Systems at Skoltech in 2021 with a thesis titled s .{{< staticref "https://www.skoltech.ru/app/data/uploads/2021/10/thesis2.pdf" "newtab" >}}Flexibility Characterization in Power System{{< /staticref >}}.
+I obtained my Ph.D. in Engineering Systems at Skoltech in 2021 with a thesis titled {{< staticref "https://www.skoltech.ru/app/data/uploads/2021/10/thesis2.pdf" "newtab" >}}Flexibility Characterization in Power Systems{{< /staticref >}}.

 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.